ziqihuangg/Collaborative-Diffusion/README.md

    ```

 2. Create conda environment.<br>
 If you already have an `ldm` environment installed according to [LDM](https://github.com/CompVis/latent-diffusion#requirements), you do not need to go throught this step (i.e., step 2).
-You can simply `conda activate ldm` and jump to step 3.
+You can simply `conda activate codiff` and jump to step 3.

    ```bash
     conda env create -f environment.yaml